Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Recent Performances

-- In last week's game against the Vikings, Adams was targeted 14 times and racked up 11 catches for 136 yards and scored one touchdown.
+- In last week's outing against the Vikings, Adams was targeted 14 times, totaling 136 yards on 11 receptions while scoring one touchdown.

-- Adams has caught 27 passes on 34 targets for 294 yards and four touchdowns, averaging 98.0 yards during his last three games.
+- Over his last three outings, Adams has 294 receiving yards on 27 receptions (34 targets), with four touchdowns, averaging 98.0 yards per game.

 Adams' Green Bay Teammates